-The 40-hour Hazardous Waste Operations and Emergency Response (HAZWOPER) course is intended for workers, managers and supervisors involved in cleanup operations, emergency response operations and storage, and disposal or treatment of hazardous substances or uncontrolled hazardous waste sites (environmental contractors and consultants, well drillers, regulatory agency personnel, private-sector project managers and others who need to enter hazardous waste sites).
+The 40-hour Hazardous Waste Operations and Emergency Response (HAZWOPER) course is for workers, managers and supervisors involved in cleanup operations, emergency response operations and storage, and disposal or treatment of hazardous substances or uncontrolled hazardous waste sites.

-This course is intended to meet initial training requirements found in OSHA standard 29 CFR Part 1910.120 for general-site workers who participate in hazardous waste operations, where they may be exposed to hazardous substances and health hazards.
+The course meets initial training requirements found in OSHA Standard 29 CFR Part 1910.120 for general site workers who participate in hazardous waste operations where they may be exposed to hazardous substances and health hazards.

 Topics include protection against hazardous chemicals, elimination of hazardous chemicals, safety of workers and the environment and OSHA regulations.
-Participants attending this course will cover health and safety procedures and personnel protection during work operations at hazardous material sites.
+Participants will learn health and safety procedures and personnel protection during work operations at hazardous material sites.

-All training materials are provided and students are expected to participate in hands-on exercises, group tabletops and dress-out, followed by a final exam at day's end.
-Trainees must have additional hands-on training in the donning, doffing and use of the personal protective equipment required for their job sites in accordance with 29 CFR 1910.120.
+All training materials are provided.
+Students are expected to participate in hands-on exercises, group tabletops and dress-out, followed by a final exam.
+Participants must have additional hands-on training in the donning, doffing and use of the personal protective equipment required for their job sites in accordance with 29 CFR 1910.120.

 Upon completion, participants will be able to: